 With Charter, you are guaranteed no contract and price consistency for twelve months.
 Be careful, though.
 They have a tendency to raise rates after a year and you may not be notified of the change until you receive the bill.

-1. Clear and reliable reception
+1. Clear and Reliable Reception

 Have you ever had your call dropped in the middle of a really important conversation?
 I know I have.
 It's embarrassing and inconvenient, especially when you have waited a long time to speak with an actual human.
 You may experience this issue more often if you live outside of the city.

-Fortunately, a home phone service can be much more reliable than a cell phone.
+Fortunately, a home phone service can be much more reliable than a mobile phone.
 If you like to make important calls without worrying about your reception, a home phone can save you the hassle.
 It is also great for businesses.

 With a landline phone service, you do not have to worry about whether your phone has battery life.
 Cell phones often run out of power.
 In contrast, home phones are put back on the receiver when not being used; so they should never run out of battery.
 They can even work when the power goes out.